 The NNDC is responsible for maintaining and providing access to the XUNDL database.
 This database contains compilations (in ENSDF format) of recently published or completed level-structure data for high-spin and low-spin physics.
-The compilation work is mainly carried out at McMaster University.
-The McMaster group also coordinates this work with that of other centers.
-The NNDC updates the database as new/revised data sets are received from McMaster.
+The NNDC coordinates this work and updates the database as new/revised data sets are received from collaborators.

-BNL planned activities Perform Weekly update of the database using input received from compilers.
+Perform Weekly update of the database using input received from compilers.

 Distribute database twice a year to the NSDD network.
-Devise new system to streamline distribution of papers to different USNDP centers.

 Coordinate with nuclear physics journals to merge XUNDL compilations with their review process.